Laws

 Animal Care and Protection Regulation 2023 (the Regulation).

-Biosecurity Queensland, a service of the Department of Agriculture and Fisheries, is the government's lead agency for animal welfare activities in Queensland.
+Biosecurity Queensland, a service of the Department of Primary Industries, is the government's lead agency for animal welfare activities in Queensland.
 They develop, monitor and enforce animal welfare policy, legislation and standards, and educate the community about animal welfare.

 In accordance with the